dotnet/docs-maui/docs/platform-integration/native-embedding.md

 The process for consuming a .NET MAUI control in a native app is as follows:

+::: moniker range="=net-maui-8.0"

 1. Create extension methods to bootstrap your native embedded app.
 For more information, see [Create extension methods](#create-extension-methods).
 1. Create a .NET MAUI single project that contains your .NET MAUI UI and any dependencies.
 For more information, see [Create a .NET MAUI single project](#create-a-net-maui-single-project).
 1. Create a native app and enable .NET MAUI support in it.
 For more information, see [Enable .NET MAUI support](#enable-net-maui-support).
 1. Initialize .NET MAUI by calling the `UseMauiEmbedding` extension method.
 For more information, see [Initialize .NET MAUI](#initialize-net-maui).
 1. Create the .NET MAUI UI and convert it to the appropriate native type with the `ToPlatformEmbedding` extension method.
 For more information, see [Consume .NET MAUI controls](#consume-net-maui-controls).

+::: moniker-end

+::: moniker range=">=net-maui-9.0"

+1. Create a .NET MAUI single project that contains your .NET MAUI UI and any dependencies.
+For more information, see [Create a .NET MAUI single project](#create-a-net-maui-single-project).
+1. Create a native app and enable .NET MAUI support in it.
+For more information, see [Enable .NET MAUI support](#enable-net-maui-support).
+1. Initialize .NET MAUI by calling the `UseMauiEmbedding` extension method.
+For more information, see [Initialize .NET MAUI](#initialize-net-maui).
+1. Create the .NET MAUI UI and convert it to the appropriate native type with the `ToPlatformEmbedding` extension method.
+For more information, see [Consume .NET MAUI controls](#consume-net-maui-controls).

+::: moniker-end

 > [!NOTE]
 > When using native embedding, .NET MAUI's data binding engine still works.
 However, page navigation must be performed using the native navigation API.

+::: moniker range="=net-maui-8.0"

 ## Create extension methods